Black Eyed Peas: 2002–2008: Addition of Fergie, Elephunk and Monkey Business

-2004–2008: Monkey Business

 Their fourth album, Monkey Business, was recorded through 2004 and was released on May 25, 2005.
 Much of the pre-production writing was performed on the John Lennon Educational Tour Bus while on the Black Eyed Peas tour of 2004.
-The album's first single, "Don't Phunk with My Heart", was a hit in the U.S., reaching number three on the Billboard Hot 100.
-This Billboard status was the highest peak yet of their career in the U.S. (this was later broken when "Boom Boom Pow" peaked at the top spot of the Billboard Hot 100) and earned them another Grammy for Best Rap Performance by a Duo or Group.
+The album's first single, "Don't Phunk with My Heart", was a hit in the U.S., reaching number three on the Billboard Hot 100 and earned them another Grammy for Best Rap Performance by a Duo or Group.
 The song reached three in the UK, and five in Canada, and stayed at number one for three weeks in Australia.
-Some radio stations, concerned about complaints of obscenity, played an alternative version, "Don't Mess with My Heart".
 "Don't Lie", the second single from the album, saw success on the U.S. Hot 100, reaching No. 14, although becoming somewhat more successful in the UK and Australia, reaching a peak of No. 6 in both countries.
-"My Humps", another song from the album, immediately achieved commercial success in the U.S. and also garnered fairly substantial radio play despite the sexually suggestive lyrics.
-It reached number three on the U.S. Hot 100 and number one in Australia, making it their fourth Australian number one single.
-However, many mocked the song for its poor lyrical content.
-For instance, John Bush, writing for AllMusic, described it as "one of the most embarrassing rap performances of the new millennium".
-Despite this, the album Monkey Business debuted at number two on the U.S. Billboard 200 albums chart, selling over 295,000 copies in its first week and was later certified 3× platinum by the RIAA.
-Their next and final commercially released single from the album was "Pump It", which borrows much of its sound from "Misirlou", specifically Dick Dale's version.
-The track peaked at number 8 in Australia and number 18 in the U.S.
+"My Humps", another song from the album, reached number three on the U.S. Hot 100 and number one in Australia.
+However, many mocked the song for its lyrical content.
+John Bush, writing for AllMusic, described it as "one of the most embarrassing rap performances of the new millennium".
+Monkey Business debuted at number two on the U.S. Billboard 200 albums chart, selling over 295,000 copies in its first week and was later certified 3× platinum by the RIAA.
+The final single from the album was "Pump It", which peaked at number 8 in Australia and number 18 in the U.S.

 In September 2005, the Black Eyed Peas released an iTunes Originals playlist of their greatest hits, as well as some that were re-recorded specially available for purchase through iTunes.
-The playlist includes popular songs such as "Don't Lie", "Shut Up", and a new version of "Where Is the Love?".
 It has small stories containing info and commentary about the songs and how the group first met.
-In autumn 2005, the Black Eyed Peas set off to tour with Gwen Stefani as supporting act.
+In Autumn 2005, the Black Eyed Peas set off to tour with Gwen Stefani as a supporting act.
 In December 2005, they embarked on the "European Tour", which toured multiple countries in Europe.
 The European leg which opened in Tel Aviv, Israel, continued onto Ireland, the UK, France and Germany.